-- 8. Legal obligations and Council policy objectives must be considered in all procurement processes and where appropriate and proportionate, incorporated into the specification, evaluation process and the terms and conditions of the contract. - a.
+- 10. Legal obligations and Council policy objectives must be considered in all procurement processes and where relevant and proportionate, incorporated into the specification, evaluation process and the terms and conditions of the contract. - a.
 Legal obligations and Council policy objectives that must be met as a minimum are: - i.
 Risk Assessment and Business Continuity Impact Assessment - ii.
 Sustainability Decision Impact Assessment - iii.
 Social Value Considerations (The Public Services (Social Value) Act 2012) - iv.
 Equality Impact Assessment - v.
-UK General Data Protection Regulation (UK GDPR)
+UK General Data Protection Regulation (UK GDPR) - vi.
+Transfer of Undertakings (Protection of Employment) Regulations (TUPE)